 There is also a growing expectation and demand for us to offer a much broader service similar to that offered by the high street banks.
 Members want to readily move money between alternative accounts and have their benefits and wages paid directly into their credit union account.
+Perhaps, at some point, they would even like an account that comes with its own debit card.
 This level of service is entirely possible but comes at a cost to the Credit Union.
 While New Central Credit Union has invested heavily in its online services there are still many improvements both in quality and scope that NCCU would like to make.

 The future is very uncertain in regard to the economic situation and what lending demand there will be, so there is no certainty that loan income will be sufficient to cover the operating costs of the credit union.
 This is why we could not pay a dividend or interest on any member savings this year and probably next.

 The Board of NCCU having considered the limited options available have concluded that in the best interest of its members and to be able to continue to offer a credit union service in Coventry and Warwickshire a merger with a nearby larger credit union is the best solution.